PSU-ICDS/containers/README.md

 ```

 #
+### LAYNII-def
+This is a package of standalone layer functional magnetic resonance imaging (layer-fMRI) C++ programs that depends only on a C++ compiler.
+The purpose of this package is to provide layer-analysis software that are not (yet) included in the other major MRI analysis software.
+This software was built into a container since it depends on a newer version of glibc.
+The definition file is just hosted in this repository.

+#
 ### Libbi
 LibBi is used for state-space modelling and Bayesian inference on modern computer hardware, including multi-core CPUs, many-core GPUs (graphics processing units) and distributed-memory clusters.
 This is an image that I built for a user.
 Unfortunately it is not available as a module.